-The Head of Commercial Services submitted a report a copy of which had been circulated to each Member.
+The Head of Commercial Services submitted a report a copy of which had been circulated

 Councillor Laws attended and with the consent of the Chairman addressed the Cabinet to express his support for the LGA Climate Local Commitment.
-However, it was
+However, it was important that this was followed up with concrete actions.
+He highlighted the loss of cycle racks on the High Street which was not consistent with the spirit of the Commitment.